jnozzi/cocoadev.com/markdown/MethodSwizzling.md

 ----

 The above code (Aaron's) had some problems, that, for me, resulted in a crash (maybe it works if you have GC or in some configuration; the problem was that at least one of the Method object used in the call to method_exchangeImplementations potentially points to a Method that is not the method created with class_addMethod).
-Hopefully, this will work - General/CharlesParnot
+Hopefully, this will work - CharlesParnot

 Paste this in replacement of original Kevin's code for the function _PerformSwizzle: